 Acid-based stains are chemically produced, unlike water-based stains.
 The three key ingredients in this process are water, hydrochloric acid and acid-soluble metallic salts.
 Acid-based stains penetrate the concrete and create a chemical reaction with the hydrated lime.
 Once the stain reacts with the other three components, it becomes permanent and it won’t chip off or peel.

-Cost of a custom concrete coatings.
+Cost of a custom concrete coating

 The cost can become a factor to consider when it comes to choosing to redo floors.
-A stain to existing or new concrete floors are a low-cost option to give floors a fresh new look without the high cost.
+A stain to existing or new concrete floors is a low-cost option to give floors a fresh new look without the high cost.

 The cost of each project depends on the size of the project.
 The larger the space, the larger the price.
-Staining concrete can be a difficult task and is always recommended to be left to the professionals for the best and lasting results.
+Stained concrete floors can be a difficult task and is always recommended to be left to the professionals for the best and lasting results.
 One application can cost you $2 to $4 per square foot.
 Layers can be added to achieve the look you’re looking for but that will increase the cost.
 It can cost you about $15 per square foot.

 If you’re looking to jazz up your business’ existing or new concrete floors, call Custom Concrete Creations.
 We can help you explore all your custom concrete coatings options and colors that will fit any brand!